-Towards the end of the semester, students will be presented with a questionnaire on Google Forms that they can fill in to provide feedback on the course.
-Students are encouraged to use this opportunity to provide constructive criticism and feedback for the lecturers of this course to engage with.
+Towards the end of the semester, students will be presented with a questionnaire on encouraged to use this opportunity to provide constructive criticism and feedback for the lecturers of this course to engage with.
 Such feedback should be aimed at improving and transforming the course.